kangjh0408/OSS2020-1_Final_Project/README.md

 Project Outline
 --
-The subject of the project is the Intruder Alert System.
+The subject of the project is the Real-Time Intruder Alert System.

 Function
 -